lawrie/soctalk/README.md

 - Concise description of custom SOCs
 - Generation of BSPs
 - Built on experience from Murax and Briey SOCs
+- SaxonSoc is currently experimental and may change

 ## SpinalHDL